-- Identify Health & Safety Competencies needed to perform different tasks - Schedule all required training with applicable workers, Foreman and Managers. - Maintain records and record completion dates of training on a training matrix. - Assist in developing corporate health and safety training documentation, policies and procedures where required. - Assist in conducting orientations and collecting documents and ensure both parties sign the documents. - Assist in coordinate the communication and confirmation of the Red Book during orientation meetings as needed. - Schedule any required re-orientation of the Red Book package based on revision or addition of required content. - Maintain all documentation related to the Red Book and orientation progress including the Orientation Checklist - Gather existing training and certification documents from employees completing the orientation process. - Distribute and communicate information to the appropriate parties regarding any nonconformance or deficiencies reported.
+- Identify Health & Safety Competencies needed to perform different tasks - Schedule all required training with applicable workers, Foreman and Managers. - Maintain records and record completion dates of training on a training matrix. - Assist in developing corporate health and safety training documentation, policies and procedures where required. - Assist in conducting orientations and collecting documents and ensure both parties sign the documents. - Assist in coordinate the communication and confirmation of the orientation material during orientation meetings as needed. - Schedule any required re-orientation based on revision or addition of required content. - Maintain all documentation related to the orientation progress including the Orientation Checklist - Gather existing training and certification documents from employees completing the orientation process. - Distribute and communicate information to the appropriate parties regarding any nonconformance or deficiencies reported.